A recent study investigated how ghrelin, a stomach hormone, promotes individuals’ conditioning to food-related odours and eating behaviours.

-Hormone ghrelin promotes eating behaviours
+Hormone ghrelin promotes eating behaviors

 There is a lot of research aimed at identifying and understanding factors that contribute to excessive and unhealthy eating patterns.
-Notably, the gut hormone ghrelin has been shown to promote eating behaviours and has been associated with dopamine production involved in reward pathways of the brain.
+Notably, the gut hormone ghrelin has been shown to promote eating behaviors and has been associated with dopamine production involved in reward pathways of the brain.

 In a recent study led by Dr. Alain Dagher at the Montreal Neurological Institute and Hospital of McGill University in Canada, 38 subjects were given ghrelin and exposed to food or non-food-based odours.
-At the same time, each participant was exposed to images of random, non-food related objects.
-The objective of this was for subjects to associate the specific neutral images with specific food or non-food related odours.
+At the same time, each participant was exposed to images of random, non-food-related objects.
+The objective of this was for subjects to associate the specific neutral images with specific food or non-food-related odours.
 During the study, functional magnetic resonance imaging (fMRI) was conducted to assess brain activity in response to the images.

 Ghrelin was associated with higher brain response to images associated with food smells